Student Onboarding and Ongoing Education Guide

 - Bystander Intervention and the importance of taking action, when one can safely do so, to prevent violence.

-- The protections of the Policy for Alcohol and/or Drug Use Amnesty in Title IX cases.
+- The protections of the Policy for Alcohol and/or Drug Use Amnesty in Sexual and Interpersonal Violence Cases.

 - Risk assessment and reduction including, but not limited to, steps that potential reporters and potential assailants and bystanders to violence can take to lower the incidence of sexual violence.